DeniseChendanni/Note.do/README.md

 Denise's first repository on Github

-I'm the beginner of iOS development.
+I'm a beginner of iOS development.